andrewcbancroft/datadaylife-blog/_sqlserverscripts/03-search-object-definitions-for-text.md

 ---
-title: "Search Database Objects for Text"
+title: "Search Database Object Definitions for Text"
-permalink: /sqlserverscripts/search-objects-for-text/
+permalink: /sqlserverscripts/search-object-definitions-for-text/
-exerpt: "If you need to find some text within a database object like a stored procedure, function, view, trigger, etc. this script can be helpful."
+exerpt: "If you need to find some text within a database object definition like a stored procedure, function, view, trigger, etc. this script can be helpful."
 ---

-If you need to find some text within a database object, this script can be helpful.
+If you need to find some text within a database object definition, this script can be helpful.

-It should allow you to find text within the following types of database objects:
+It should allow you to find text within the definitions of the following types of database objects:
 * Functions (scalar and table-valued)
-* Stored Procedure
+* Stored Procedures
-* Trigger
+* Triggers
-* View
+* Views

 ```sql
 DECLARE @SearchString VARCHAR(255)